The fact that a situation is ubiquitous does not

 Those who have passed through the trauma membrane are equipped with virtually the same set of signs as their nontraumatized peers.
 As Paul Fussell notes in his landmark study, The Great War and Modern Memory, the English language is “rich in terms like blood, terror, agony, madness, shit, cruelty, murder, sell-out, pain and hoax, as well as phrases like legs blown off, intestines gushing out over his

 hands, screaming all night, bleeding to death from the rectum, and the like….”
-Fussell believes that communication is hindered only because the audiences refuses to listen, that we have “made unspeakable mean indescribable; it really means nasty.”
+Fussell believes that communication is hindered only because the audience refuses to listen, that we have “made unspeakable mean indescribable; it really means nasty.”
 The problem, however, is much more complex.
 Traumatic experience catalyzes a transformation of meaning in the signs individuals use to represent their experiences.
 Words such as blood, terror, agony, and madness gain new meaning within the context of the trauma, and survivors emerge from the traumatic environment with a new set of definitions.
 On the surface, language appears unchanged—survivors still use the word terror, non-traumatized audiences read and understand the word terror, and the dislocation of meaning is invisible until one pays attention to the cry of survivors, “What can we do to share our visions?
 Our words can only evoke the incomprehensible.
 Hunger, thirst, fear, humiliation, waiting, death; for us these words hold different realities.
 This is the ultimate tragedy of the victims.”

 The instant that survivors narrate trauma, the traumatic experience is reinscribed as metaphor.
 In Barthes’ terms, such signifiers are polysemous, implying a “floating chain” of signifieds among which readers may “choose some and ignore others.”
 Barthes believes that “traumatic images are bound up with an uncertainty (an anxiety) concerning the meaning of objects or attitudes.
 Hence, in every society various techniques are developed intended to fix the floating chain of signifieds in such a way as to counter the terror of uncertain signs….”
-Barthes is, I believe, wrong in his claim that readers may” choose” from a variety of meanings—there are meanings available to survivor-readers that are not available to nontraumatized readers.
+Barthes is, I believe, wrong in his claim that readers may “choose” from a variety of meanings—there are meanings available to survivor-readers that are not available to nontraumatized readers.
 Furthermore, the ability to “read” words like terror may extend across traumas, so that the combat veteran of the Viet Nam war responds viscerally to the transformed signs used by the survivor of the concentration camp because they mirror his or her own traumatic experience, while the nontraumatized reader will come away with a different meaning altogether.

 Survivors have the metaphorical tools to interpret representations of traumas similar to their own.
 The representations may trigger “flashbacks” in the survivor-reader.
 However, the reexperience of trauma in the reader will always be derived from the reader’s own traumatic experience, and not from the read experience of the survivor-author.
-Like the survivor, the nontraumatized reader has at his or her disposal the entire cultural “library” of symbol, myth, and metaphor, but he or she does not have access to the meanings of the sign that invoke traumatic memory.
+Like the survivor, the nontraumatized reader has at his or her disposal the entire cultural “library” of symbol, myth, and metaphor, but he or she does not have access to the meaning of the signs that invoke traumatic memory.
 The profusion of available images allows for a variety of readings, which are accessible in different ways to different audiences.
 Multiple meanings encoded in particular “loaded” signifiers (blood, terror, murder) characterize survivor writing, and distinguish it from other genres.

 The writings of trauma survivors comprise a distinct “literature of trauma.”
 Literature of trauma is defined by the identity of its author.
 Literature of trauma holds at its center the reconstruction and recuperation of the traumatic experience, but it is also actively engaged in an ongoing dialogue with the writings and representations of nontraumatized authors.
 It comprises a marginal literature similar to that produced by feminist, African-American, and queer writers—in fact, it often overlaps with these literatures, so that distinct subgenres of literature of trauma may be found in each of these communities.
 Theories that encompass such marginal literatures are necessarily predicated on the critic’s belief in her ability to discern an author’s relationship to the group in question.
 Joan W. Scott’s suggestions for an agenda that combines poststructuralist theory and feminism can easily be applied to a reading of literature of trauma: